-J Burchell and J Milton Cases and Materials on Criminal Law (1996).
+J Burchell and J Milton Cases and Materials on Criminal Law 3rd ed (2007).

 Other texts may be referred to during the course and students may also be referred to Journal articles.
 Students are encouraged to utilise all the available library resources, and to familiarise themselves with the relevant Criminal Law texts by browsing through the shelves in the library.